 Well, at least until recently, when we learned that Loblaw and Shoppers are merging their points programs they’re now calling PC Optimum.
 Another topic altogether.

-As an original PCF bank customer, I was sorry to see the end of the relationship but relieved to hear the Mastercard program would stay – because there’s a lot to like about its offerings if you’re a diehard loyal Loblaw grocery store shopper and simple value if you’re not.
+As an original PC Financial bank customer, I was sorry to see the end of the relationship but relieved to hear the Mastercard program would stay – because there’s a lot to like about its offerings if you’re a diehard loyal Loblaw grocery store shopper and simple value if you’re not.

 Which card suits you best?